jhpyle/docassemble/_docs/functions.md

 with the session.
 Thus, if a session has been joined by more than one user, it will show up multiple times in the list returned by `interview_list(user_id='all')`.

+You can use [`interview_list()`] to delete sessions.
+If you set the optional keyword parameter `action` to `'delete_all'`, all of the user's sessions will be deleted.
+Or, if you want to delete all of the sessions belonging to any user, you can set `user_id` to `'all'` and set `action` to `'delete_all'`.
+You can delete a particular session by setting `action` to `'delete'`, with optional keyword parameter `filename` set to the filename of the session's interview, and optional keyword parameter `session` set to the ID of the session.
+By default, the underlying session data associated with a particular user will not be deleted if it is shared by another user.
+For example, if there was an interview with [`multi_user`] set to `True`, and two users accessed a session of this interview, and then one user deletes the session, the other user will still be able to access the session and all of its data.
+However, if you set the optional keyword parameter `delete_shared` to `True`, then the session and its data will be deleted regardless of whether it is shared by one or more other users.

 For [API] versions of this function, see [`/api/interviews`], [`/api/user/interviews`], and [`/api/user/<user_id>/interviews`].